-Linda Shoemaker has been involved in civic and philanthropic affairs in Colorado since 1963 when she moved to Boulder, and began volunteering at the YWCA.
+Linda Shoemaker has been involved in civic and philanthropic affairs in Colorado since 1963 when she moved to Boulder and began volunteering at the YWCA.
 She brings a wealth of skills and experience to her work as a philanthropist and activist, having worked as a weekly newspaper publisher and corporate attorney and served as President of the Boulder Valley School District Board of Education.

 Believing in the importance of alternative policy development and advocacy, Linda was the founding chair of the Board of the Bell Policy Center, a progressive think-tank in Colorado dedicated to opening gateways of opportunity for all Coloradans by providing the research and analysis necessary to stimulate public debate and develop effective policy alternatives.
-The Bell has provided leadership in addressing the fiscal and budgetary issues associated with TABOR (the Taxpayer's Bill of Rights.)
-In 2004, it worked to help build a coalition of people and organizations seeking to modify TABOR so that the state could meet the needs of its growing population.
-Reform moved to the legislature in 2005 with the Bell continuing to provide new research, analyze options, and support leaders in their effort to craft the eventual "Time Out from TABOR" compromise, referred to voters as Referendum C. In November, the Bell's efforts were finally realized as voters passed Referendum C safeguarding funding for K-12 education, higher education and indigent healthcare.
-In addition to TABOR reform, the Bell works on issues such as increasing access to higher education and creating gateways to economic opportunity for the working poor.
+Since its founding, the Bell has provided leadership in addressing the fiscal and budgetary issues associated with TABOR (the Taxpayer's Bill of Rights).
+Reform moved to the legislature in 2005, with the Bell continuing to provide new research, analyze options, and support leaders in its effort to craft the eventual "Time Out from TABOR" compromise, referred to voters as Referendum C. In November of 2005, the Bell's efforts were finally realized as voters passed Referendum C and safeguarded funding for K-12 education, higher education, and indigent healthcare.
+The Bell has played a key role in the passage of legislation supporting opportunities for low-income workers, working families, and students.

 Matthew also grew up in Boulder.
 He graduated from Fairview High School and went on to the University of Colorado and New York Medical College.
 Upon completion of his medical residency, Matthew moved back to Boulder County.
 For several years, he served disadvantaged communities as a family physician with the Salud Clinic in Longmont.
-Currently, Matthew, his wife, and their children live in Lyons, Colorado where he serves as the family doctor.
+Currently, Matthew, his wife, and their three children live in Lyons, Colorado where he serves as the town's family doctor.
 Because of his strong interest in health policy issues, Matthew has awarded grants to agencies that promote improved access to quality health care.